 If you’re looking for a lower-cost model, check out my review of the budget-priced XTERRA Fitness ERG600W.

-If you like the angled water tank and want a lower-cost model – check out the Sunny Health & Fitness Phantom Hydro Rower.
+If you like the angled water tank and want a lower-cost rower – check out the Sunny Health & Fitness Phantom Hydro Rower.

-I hope you enjoyed my Xterra ERG650W water rower review!
+I hope you enjoyed my review!
 If you have any questions, concerns, or thoughts, feel free to leave a comment below.